 Back up your photos

 This is the most critical tip of all!
 In these days of digital photos, it’s easy to get complacent about all those digital photos.
-They’re safe on your computer, right?
-But what if your computer or device crashes and can’t be restored?
+They’re safe on your phone or computer, right?
+But what if your device crashes and can’t be restored?
 What if your device is lost or stolen?
 What happens to your memories then?

-My daughter learned this the hard way when her phone froze and had to be reset.
+My daughter learned this the hard way when she had to reset here phone.
 She lost a couple of years of photos and videos.
 Since then, she backs up her phone in the cloud.
 It costs a couple of dollars a month but it’s well worth it.

-I keep my photos on my OneDrive on my computer.
-It’s automatically synced and backed up online.
+I keep my photos on my OneDrive on my computer—automatically synced and backed up online.
 As I mentioned last week, it’s worth the $10 a month for the time it saves and the peace of mind it gives me.

 Don’t lose your precious memories.
 Back them up!